ChainSafe/blst-ts/doc/building.md

 ### Separate Build Actions

-The more complex is adding build actions to a build target.
+The most complex way is adding build actions to have `node-gyp` build all targets.  `make` is the ultimate tool doing the builds and knowing that makes the inputs and outputs a bit more understandable.
+They are used to determine if a build is necessary and must match exactly or nothing happens (everything is done).

+These actions must also take into account cross-platform compatibility.
+Actions do not support `conditions` so its challenging to craft commands without a build script.

 ```json
 "actions": [